cfshi/coronavirus/methodology.md

 # Content Analysis/frame/thematic...of news media  WHICH ONE?
 We have to revise the sample selection.
 Instead of using AI running through each single article, we will do samples. (due to fudning)
-* Need to develop coding book for coding
+* Need to develop coding book for coding:  to include the themes:  social distancing, asymptomatic, flatten the curve, face mask, and?

 * [NexisUni search](https://advance.lexis.com/bisacademicresearchhome?crid=aa32e889-3f4b-4e3b-95b7-51a5bfc1b15a&pdmfid=1516831&pdisurlapi=true)
 * [NexisUni price](https://www.lexisnexis.ca/en-ca/terms/quicklaw-per-search-pricing.page)
 * New media selected based on circulation (print and [online](https://www.techworm.net/2018/12/best-most-popular-news-websites-world.html), relativity (such as region and language) and online free access to COVID-19 coverage